Oil falls further on demand outlook, U.S. stock build

 “Over three-quarters of last week’s 1.1 million barrel-per-day increase in refinery runs occurred on the Gulf Coast.
 Another rise in refining activity in next week’s report should usher us back to a trend of inventory draws,” said Matt Smith, director of commodity research at ClipperData.

-Further adding pressure to prices, the International Energy Agency said in its monthly report that oil prices are unlikely to mount a dramatic and sustained surge and demand is not expected to return to pre-pandemic levels until 2023.
+Further adding pressure, the International Energy Agency said in its monthly report that oil prices are unlikely to mount a dramatic and sustained surge and demand is not expected to return to pre-pandemic levels until 2023.

 “IEA’s report has triggered action among oil traders,” said Naeem Aslam of Avatrade.
 “We have seen some selling.”